 Taking vitamin D supplements did not reduce the rate of falls when all participants were taken as a group, although there was some indication that it may do in people who were deficient in vitamin D at the beginning of a trial.
-There is no evidence that cognitive behavioural interventions reduce falls, nor did trials that just increased the individuals’ levels of knowledge and education about fall prevention.
+There is no evidence that cognitive behavioral interventions reduce falls, nor did trials that just increased the individuals’ levels of knowledge and education about fall prevention.

 Three trials showed that interventions could save more money than they cost.
-This occurred in trials involving home-based exercise in over 80-year-olds, home safety assessment and modification in those with a previous fall, and one multifactorial programme targeting eight specific risk factors.
+This occurred in trials involving home-based exercise in over 80-year-olds, home safety assessment and modification in those with a previous fall, and one multifactorial program targeting eight specific risk factors.